melrh/vagrant-provisioner/README.md

 # Vagrant Provisioner with Ansible

-Vagrant is provisioned using Ansible to create a working environment.
+In this project, Vagrant is provisioned using Ansible to create a working environment I can use for development.
 The vagrant box is an Ubuntu machine, and the packages are installed using apt-get and pip.

+##### Tree Structure
 ```
 .
 ├── README.md